An Investment Checklist Example (Why You Should Have A Checklist)

 – Atul Gawande, The Checklist Manifesto, referring to an anonymous investor

 A checklist can narrow down the potential investment candidates by eliminating many stocks.
 The world is complex, and it’s easy to get astray by looking at complex investment alternatives.
-A checklist forces you to spend less time on the complex issues and rather go for the low-hanging fruit you understand and is within your circle of competence.
+A checklist forces you to spend less time on complex issues and go for the low-hanging fruit you understand, which is within your circle of competence.

 Deal with the unexpected – randomness and noise

 Most investors have an information bias: by reading on the internet, reports, TV, etc. But the news is unlikely to make you a better investor.
-Quite the contrary, you are most likely turned into a worse investor by consuming news.
+Quite the contrary, you are likely to become a worse investor by consuming news.
 Nassim Nicholas Taleb once said that if you want to bankrupt a fool, give him lots of information.